 In addition, at the bottom of the screen there is an option to add a custom DNS server.
-It supports regular, DNSCrypt, DNS-over-HTTPS and DNS-over-TLS servers.
+It supports regular, DNSCrypt, DNS-over-HTTPS, DNS-over-TLS, and DNS-over-QUIC servers.

 Users can also handle their DNS security on the Network settings screen.
 Filter mobile data and Filter Wi-Fi enable or disable DNS protection for respective network types.
 Further down, at Wi-Fi exceptions, you can exclude particular Wi-Fi networks from DNS protection (for example, you might want to exclude your home network if you use AdGuard Home).